 DÜRFEN HUNDE SPARGEL ESSEN?

-This question often comes up: "Can dogs eat what we eat?"
+This question often arises: "Can dogs eat what we eat?"

 Published: 25.04.2024

-All dog owners only want the best for their four-legged friend.
-That's why, especially during asparagus season, many people ask themselves the question: "Can my dog eat asparagus or is it poisonous?"
-We'll answer this question for you below.
+All dog owners want only the best for their four-legged friends.
+Therefore, especially during asparagus season, many people ask themselves, "Can my dog eat asparagus, or is it poisonous?"
+We'll answer this question below.

 The most important facts at a glance

-• Dogs can eat asparagus as long as it is prepared properly.
+• Dogs can eat asparagus if it is prepared properly.

-• Ideally, the asparagus for dogs is steamed or boiled and then cut into small pieces.
+• Ideally, asparagus for dogs is steamed or boiled and then cut into small pieces.

 • Caution: If prepared incorrectly, your furry friend may experience digestive problems.